ACCESS-NRI/access-hive.org.au/docs/community_resources/external_resources.md

 # External Resources

  ACCESS-NRI is a constantly growing community!
-There are external tutorials, references, articles, projects and tools, related to ACCESS-NRI and its documentation hub, ACCESS-Hive.
+There are external tutorials, references, articles, projects and tools, related to ACCESS-NRI and its documentation hub, ACCESS-Hive Docs.

  Here's a list of interesting articles and links, constantly updated as relevant external resources are found: